LinusBleistein/LinusBleistein.github.io/index.md

 ## News

-- 12.07.2022: I will be presenting joint work with Adeline Fermanian, Agathe Guilloux and Anne-Sophie Jannot at StatMathAppli (Fréjus, 29.08-02.09) on.
-"Theoretical guarantees for learning with signatures".
+- 12.07.2022: I will be presenting joint work with Adeline Fermanian, Agathe Guilloux and Anne-Sophie Jannot at StatMathAppli (Fréjus, 29.08-02.09) on "Theoretical guarantees for learning with signatures".
 Meet me at the poster session !
 - 01.07.2022: I will be attending StatMathAppli @ Fréjus (29.08-02.09).
 Write me a message if you wish to meet up there !
 - 01.03.2022: our team has moved to PariSantéCampus.
 Yay !